Essential In the News Stories

 The Seattle Times

-Professor John Kirkwood spoke to The Seattle Times about Attorney General Ferguson's suits to stop the Kroger-Albertsons merger.
+In an examination of Attorney General Bob Ferguson's lawsuits against big business, Professor John Kirkwood, a national antitrust expert, spoke to The Seattle Times about Ferguson's attempts to stop the Kroger-Albertsons merger through litigation.

 Washington and 13 other states sue TikTok over addiction concerns